-- 1. Register for a full-time course of study in the first term and all subsequent terms except in the final term.
+- Register for a full-time course of study in the first term and all subsequent terms except in the final term.
 "Full-time" is defined as: - 12 semester credits for bachelor's (undergraduate) students. - 8 semester credits for master's (graduate) students. - CAGS and doctoral (post-graduate) students: Course load per term is defined by the program.
-Please see the International Student Office for full-time registration requirements. - 2.
-Attend all courses which contribute to full-time registration.
-Failing a class for truancy or absence is considered an unauthorized drop below full course of study and will result in loss of F1 status. - Register for no more than three credits of online course work in a required term, except where the online course registration exceeds the required minimum full-time registration. - 4.
-Register for and attend courses only taught at the Cambridge College campus where the student has been authorized to attend.
+Please see the International Student Office for full-time registration requirements. - Attend all courses which contribute to full-time registration.
+Failing a class for truancy or absence is considered an unauthorized drop below full course of study and will result in loss of F1 status. - Register for no more than three credits of online course work in a required term, except where the online course registration exceeds the required minimum full-time registration. - Register for and attend courses only taught at the Cambridge College campus where the student has been authorized to attend.

 For a list of Cambridge College locations approved by the SEVP to host F1 students, please contact the International Student Office or visit www.cambridgecollege.edu/international-student.

-Students are not required by federal regulations to register for Summer term except when Summer term is also the initial term of study; however, some academic programs may require Summer registration.
+Students are not required by federal regulations to register for the Summer term, except when the Summer term is also the initial term of study; however, some academic programs may require Summer registration.
 Students must ask their academic advisor and/or academic dean if they are required to register for the Summer term.
+No special permission from the International Student Office is required for Summer registration.